-Among the leading active adult communities in Orange County, California are the original and first - Leisure World Seal Beach - and the largest – Laguna Woods Village.
+Among the leading active adult communities in Orange County, California are Leisure World Seal Beach and Laguna Woods Village.
 Both were developed by Ross Cortese and his Rossmoor company more than a half-century ago.

 Today, Leisure World Seal Beach is home to more than 6,000 units, with 9,000 residents, who live along the coast of the west county.
 Laguna Woods Village is double that size in both units and residents, who reside inland on a mostly hilly stretch of the south county.
 The Village adopted its current name after separation from the Cortese family and the formation of the city of Laguna Woods.

-A couple of other significant difference in amenities exist, too.
+There are a couple of other significant differences in amenities.
 Leisure World has an on-site health care center.
 The Village does not.
 The Village hosts horse stables where owners can board their mounts and novices can learn to ride.
 Leisure World does not.

 Setting and Climate

 Visitors to Southern California tend to see a monotonous sameness to the climate and landscape and scoff at suggestions otherwise.
-But even these two locales, so close in so many other ways, demonstrate distinct differences season to season, year in, year out.
+But even these two locales, so close in so many other ways, demonstrate distinct differences from season to season.

 Laguna Woods Village, while only 10 to 12 miles from the beach, is different.
 The low coastal hills of south Orange County tend to insulate the community from the marine influence.
-Winter nights can be colder than the coast, summer daytime temps are closer to hotter inland norms, and drier, as Santa Ana winds blow down nearby canyons from the desert.
+Winter nights can be colder than the coast, summer daytime temps are closer to hotter inland norms, and the air is drier as Santa Ana winds blow down nearby canyons from the desert.